availproject/avail-rust/ffi/README.md

 message, then displays block height, transaction index, and the two hashes as hex strings.
 This was exercised alongside the C run to confirm the shared code paths behave.

+## Python example (manually tested)

+- Script: `python/main.py`
+- Helper script: `run_py.sh`
+- Requires: `cffi`

+Run `./run_py.sh` (or `python python/main.py` once dependencies are installed).
+It loads the shared library, walks through the same submission flow, and prints the block and transaction hashes as lowercase hex.
+Tested with the C and Perl examples to ensure consistent outputs.

 ## Housekeeping tips